-5.3POLICY AND LEGISLATIVE CONTEXT
+5.3 POLICY AND LEGISLATIVE CONTEXT

 INSTRUMENT BRIEF SUMMARY IMPLICATION FOR BIG 5-HLABISA SDF Municipal Systems Act Chapter 5 provides for the preparations of IDP's indicates that The Big 5-Hlabisa SDF should: the SDF should be aligned with the national and provincial Identify relevant national and planning as well as the affected neighboring municipalities. provincial legislation Section 23 (1) of the Act indicates that a municipality must Identify matters that require alignment undertake developmentally orientate planning. between local and district planning S26 (e) stipulates that the SDF must include the provision of basic guidelines for a land use management system for the municipality.
 S26 (e) lists an SDF as a core component of an IDP and requires that the SDF provides basic guidelines for a municipal land use management.
 National Spatial The purpose of the plan aims to assist in implementing the Development Perspective spatial priorities that meet the constitutional imperative of The Big 5-Hlabisa SDF should address issues (NSDP) providing basic services to all and alleviating poverty and of spatial restructuring. inequality by re-organise and the apartheid spatial relations.
-It examines the spatial dimensions of social exclusion and The municipality should thus focus on inequality, recognising the burden that unequal and inefficient identifying on sectors and areas that spatial arrangements place on communities.
+It examines the spatial dimensions of social exclusion and The municipality should thus focus on inequality, recognizing the burden that unequal and inefficient identifying on sectors and areas that spatial arrangements place on communities.

 INSTRUMENT BRIEF SUMMARY IMPLICATION FOR BIG 5-HLABISA SDF This plan has developed a set of development principles which guide the development, investment and development decisions.
-The principles identified are as follows: require service delivery especially rural areas.
-The Big 5 Hlabisa SDF should aim to yield catalytic effects.
-Principle 1: Rapid economic growth that is sustained and inclusive is a pre-requisite for the achievement of other policy objectives, among which poverty alleviation is key. which are viewed as potential areas.
-It Principle 2: Government has a constitutional obligation to provide basic services to all citizens (e.g. water, energy, health and educational facilities) wherever they reside.
-It can promote spread of economic benefits which are not dependent on clustering within the areas of the municipality where relatively low Principle 3: Beyond the constitutional obligation identified in Principle 2 above, government spending on fixed investment should be focused an legalities of fixed investment should be focused on localities of economic growth and/or economic potential in order to potential and suitable activities for those parts.
+The principles identified are as follows: Principle 1: Rapid economic growth that is sustained and inclusive is a pre-requisite for the achievement of other policy objectives, among which poverty alleviation is key. · · Principle 2: Government has a constitutional obligation to provide basic services to all citizens (e.g. water, energy, health and educational facilities) wherever they reside.
+Principle 3: Beyond the constitutional obligation identified in Principle 2 above, government spending on fixed investment should be focused on localities of economic growth and/or economic potential in order to economic potential exists by identifying • potential and suitable activities for those parts.